Prompt Fuzzing for Fuzz Driver Generation: Related work

 \subsection{Deep Learning-based Software Testing.}

-Deep learning techniques are increasingly being utilized in software testing. \textsf{SparrowHawk}\cite{SparrowHawk} and \textsf{Goshawk}\cite{Goshawk} employ natural language processing (NLP) models to identify custom memory management functions within software projects, enhancing static code analysis. \textsf{CarpetFuzz}\cite{carpetfuzz} utilizes NLP to extract API constraints from software documents and detects violations by analyzing the dependencies between API calls. \textsf{Pythia}\cite{atlidakis2020pythia} is a grammar-based REST API fuzzer that utilizes a seq2seq model to achieve grammar mutation.
-In addition to these approaches that require training on specific deep learning models, there are several approaches designed directly on pre-trained LLMs \cite{CodaMosa, xia2023universal, llm_parser, llm_edge}. \textsf{Fuzz4All}\cite{xia2023universal} and \textit{Joshua et.al} fuzz the program parser and language parser by utilizing LLMs to generate and mutate input to the parser. \textsf{CodaMosa}\cite{CodaMosa} employs LLMs to provide test cases for uncovered functions, addressing coverage plateaus caused by them. \textsf{GPTFuzz}\cite{llm_edge} tests the robustness of deep learning library APIs by using LLMs to generate vulnerable cases. \tool is a novel solution that aims for automatic fuzz driver generation.
+Deep learning techniques are increasingly being utilized in software testing. \textsf{SparrowHawk}~\cite{SparrowHawk} and \textsf{Goshawk}~\cite{Goshawk} employs natural language processing (NLP) models to identify custom memory management functions within software projects, enhancing static code analysis. \textsf{CarpetFuzz}~\cite{carpetfuzz} utilizes NLP to extract API constraints from software documents and detects violations by analyzing the dependencies between API calls. \textsf{Pythia}~\cite{atlidakis2020pythia} is a grammar-based REST API fuzzer that utilizes a seq2seq model to achieve grammar mutation.
+In addition to these approaches that require training on specific deep learning models, several approaches are designed directly on pre-trained LLMs ~\cite{CodaMosa, xia2023universal, llm_parser, llm_edge}. \textsf{Fuzz4All}~\cite{xia2023universal} and \textit{Joshua et.al} fuzz the program parser and language parser by utilizing LLMs to generate and mutate input to the parser. \textsf{CodaMosa}~\cite{CodaMosa} employs LLMs to provide test cases for uncovered functions, addressing coverage plateaus caused by them. \textsf{GPTFuzz}~\cite{llm_edge} tests the robustness of deep learning library API functions by using LLMs to generate vulnerable cases.
+Compared with these approaches, \tool is a novel solution that aims for automatic fuzz driver generation.
 It constructs a fuzz loop to iteratively generate fuzz drivers that cover a broader range of library code.
-The fuzz drivers generated by \tool can effectively test various library usage while maintaining a high detection accuracy.
+The fuzz drivers generated by \tool can effectively test various library usage while maintaining high bug detection accuracy.